servirtium/jbehave-servirtium-climate-tck-demo/README.md

 mvn clean install -Pplayback
 ```

-# How to make this a Technology Compatibiiy Kit:
+# How to make this a Technology Compatibility Kit:

 Make two jobs in your Travis/CircleCI setup: